l3r8yJ/l3r8yj.github.io/_posts/2023/2023-03-19-how-to-deploy-with-rultor-and-not-shoot-yourself-in-the-foot.md

 This guy is trying to set up a CI/CD pipeline.
 Please don't distract him.

-This blog post is in addition to [previous](/2023/02/22/complete-rultor-setup-guide) post for Java projects to publishing to [Maven Central](https://en.wikipedia.org/wiki/Apache_Maven).
+This blog post is an addition to the [previous](/2023/02/22/complete-rultor-setup-guide) post for Java projects that will be published in [Maven Central](https://en.wikipedia.org/wiki/Apache_Maven).
 Well, if you are reading this, I assume you know about [Rultor](https://www.rultor.com/) and are trying to setup `@rultor release, tag is '1.0.0'`.
 But for some reason you can't.
 I'm here to help you deal with your helplessness.
 So let's begin...

 <br/>

 ### Register your groupId
-The first thing that you need to [create](https://issues.sonatype.org/secure/CreateIssue!default.jspa) a jira ticket for the new project and register your `groupId`.
+The first thing that you need is to [create](https://issues.sonatype.org/secure/CreateIssue!default.jspa) a jira ticket for the new project and register your `groupId`.

 ### Secret repository
-You need to create, it's a **private** repository on [GitHub](https://github.com/new).
+The second thing you need to create, is a **private** repository on [GitHub](https://github.com/new).

 After that, you must create a configuration file for rultor `.rultor.yml` and a folder where your secret files will be stored.
 The usual name for this is `assets`.

-Inside `.rultor.yml` you place the name of the repository to which you want to give access to your secrets:
+Inside `.rultor.yml` you put the repositories that will be given access to your secrets:

 ```yaml